 Growing role for Africa in the “Golden Age of Gas”

-With open access and attractive leasing terms, Africa’s oil and natural gas resources continue to attract a broad spectrum of investors, according to a new report from Ernst & Young Natural gas in Africa – The frontiers of the Golden Age (pdf, 2.5mb) launched at Africa Oil & Gas Week.
+London and Cape Town, 30 October 2012 – With open access and attractive leasing terms, Africa’s oil and natural gas resources continue to attract a broad spectrum of investors, according to a new report from EY Natural gas in Africa – The frontiers of the Golden Age launched at Africa Oil & Gas Week.

-Elias Pungong, Ernst & Young’s Oil & Gas Leader for Africa says, “Natural gas development holds tremendous opportunity for Africa.
+Elias Pungong, EY’s Oil & Gas Leader for Africa says, “Natural gas development holds tremendous opportunity for Africa.
 It can be a primary driver of economic growth and broader social development, as well as a major spur for local employment growth and infrastructure development.”

 The big future for African gas lies in the East of Africa

 The report spotlights Africa’s rapidly evolving natural gas sector, and while Algeria, Nigeria, Egypt and Libya are identified as holding significant reserves, the production of gas is considerably lower in these countries.
 More recently, the sector’s growth has been concentrated in West Africa, with the huge associated gas resources that accompanied the deepwater oil boom, led by Nigeria and Angola.
 While the West African gas growth will continue as flaring is reduced and local gas infrastructure is developed, the big future for African gas lies in the East of Africa with the massive offshore gas discoveries in East Africa, particularly in Mozambique and Tanzania.